Erikson Scholar Program

 - A statement indicating how interaction with ARC’s clinical work would be important to the project’s development

-For further information, and to submit an application, please contact: Lee Watroba, Erikson Institute Program Manager, Box 962, Stockbridge, MA 01262.
+For further information, and to submit an application, please contact Jeremy Ridenour, PsyD, Chair of the Erikson Scholar Search Committee, Box 962, Stockbridge, MA 01262.